KeeratKG/personal-website-academic/content/authors/admin/_index.md

 ---
 I’m an engineering undergraduate student enthusiastic about Interdisciplinary and Applied Research involving Data & AI.
 I am keen on a research career wherein I can use my work for social good and create an impact in the world around me.
 I try to strike a balance in everything I do, including my work and personal life :)

 As a person, I'm chirpy- I adore striking conversations with new people and knowing more about them.
 I am a passionate debater and represent my University at various levels.
-I also love playing Badminton.
-I do well in diverse team-based environments and prize effective communication in my approach .
+I'm involved in the campus journalistic activites and also love playing Badminton.
+I do well in diverse team-based environments and prize effective communication in my approach.

+Feel free to connect :)